Basset Fauve de Bretagne | Pictures, Traits & Facts

 Training 🦮

-The Basset Fauve de Bretagne likes to do tricks for food, which makes them extremely willing and easy to train.
-They will often remember the last training session and start performing tricks spontaneously when they want a treat or attention.
-They do have a stubborn and independent side as well that might not feel like learning on some days.
-If they pick up a strange scent while training will also take their concentration and they may wander off searching for the origin.
+The Basset Fauve de Bretagne likes to do tricks for food, which makes them willing and easy to train.
+They often remember the last training session and start performing tricks spontaneously when they want a treat or attention.

 Grooming ✂️

-Basset Fauve de Bretagne’s will require a moderate amount of grooming that mostly consists of regular brushing to keep the coat looking nice and tangle-free.
-Bathing is not necessary unless they get into something or start to develop a musty smell.
-Daily tooth brushing will help prevent gum disease and bad breath, and you will also need to trim their nails regularly to make it easier for them to walk and prevent scratches to the floor and furniture.
+Basset Fauve de Bretagnes require a moderate amount of grooming that primarily consists of regular brushing to keep the coat looking nice and tangle-free.
+Bathing is unnecessary unless they get into something or develop a musty smell.

 Health and Conditions ❤️

-- Ear Infections
+• Ear Infections

-- Cataracts
+• Cataracts

-- Kidney Disease
+• Kidney Disease

-- Corneal Ulcers
+• Corneal Ulcers

 Ear Infections

-Ear infections are common in dogs that have floppy ears like the Basset Fauve de Bretagne.
-The ears tend to hold moisture, which can grow bacteria, leading to infection.
-Symptoms of an ear infection include shaking their head and scratching.
-The ears may also become red and inflamed.
-Your pet will require an examination to determine what type of infection is present and what the best course of treatment is.
-Prevention is the best treatment and keeping your dog’s ears clean and dry are vital to preventing infection as well as detecting infection early.
+Their ears can also become red and inflamed.
+Your pet will require an examination to determine what type of infection is present and the best course of treatment.
+Prevention is the best treatment, and keeping your dog’s ears clean and dry is vital to preventing and detecting infections early.

 Cataracts

 Cataracts are an eye condition that causes the lens to become foggy because of water and protein changes in the eye.
 The cloudy eye will prevent light from entering, which can lead to blurred vision and eventual blindness.
 In some cases, other diseases like diabetes cause cataracts, and sometimes it’s a result of genetics.
-Early detection is key to managing the disease.
+Early detection is critical to managing the disease.

 Kidney Disease